Back to Christendom and the Monarchies

 "The powers that are, are ordained of God." - Romans 13:1

-Scripture teaches real civil under divine judgment.
-Kings and magistrates are accountable to God, and peoples suffer when rulers abandon justice and truth.
-This establishes the principle of ecclesial-civil order: is real, but not autonomous from moral law.
+Scripture teaches real civil under divine judgment.[1]
+Kings and magistrates are accountable to God, and peoples suffer when rulers abandon justice and truth. is therefore real, but it is never autonomous from moral law.

 The lesson of Christendom is not naive restorationism.
 It is principled reconstruction:

-• recover Catholic teaching on law and
+• recover clear teaching on law and

 • reject definitions of freedom as moral autonomy